Mumbai-Pune-Mumbai: Plot

-The film revolves around two young unnamed characters; a girl (Mukta Barve) from Mumbai and a boy (Swapnil Joshi) from Pune.
-Ms. Mumbai is shown to be travelling all alone to Pune dressed in a long red skirt and a white top to meet a prospective groom (who is referred to as Hridaymardam after the name of his residential colony and whom she has already decided to reject).
-After passing from one junction to other searching for the address, Ms. Mumbai finally lands at the destination point where a group of friends is playing cricket, and selects none other than Mr. Pune, the batsman dressed in Bermuda shorts, an overcoat and sports shoes, to know the exact location of the house, causing his concentration to lapse and he gets clean bowled by the bowler.
-Despite this, Mr. Pune directs Ms. Mumbai to the location in the typical Puneite manner which she does not happen to like it much, for she has a bit trouble understanding the same language spoken differently in two major cities of Maharashtra.
-After reaching the location, Ms. Mumbai is surprised to find the door locked, and checks the neighbouring houses to get Hridaymardams whereabouts, but is turned away by the typical rude neighbours, including an old and a young man and a homemaking woman.
-Ms. Mumbai is unable to contact Hridaymardam for her mobile phone having run out of battery, so she proceeds to a grocery shop and contacts her sister in Mumbai via public telephone to inform her about the non-availability of the person.
+The film revolves around two young unnamed characters: a girl (Mukta Barve) from Mumbai and a boy (Swapnil Joshi) from Pune.
+"Ms. Mumbai" is portrayed to be travelling all alone to Pune dressed in a long red skirt and a white top to meet a prospective groom (who is referred to as Hridaymardam after the name of his residential colony, and whom she has already decided to reject).
+After passing from one junction to another searching for the address, Ms. Mumbai finally reaches the destination point where a group of friends is playing cricket.
+She chooses none other than "Mr. Pune", the batsman dressed in Bermuda shorts, an overcoat and sports shoes, to know the exact location of the house, causing him to lose his concentration and get clean bowled by the bowler.
+Despite this, Mr. Pune directs Ms. Mumbai to the location in the typical Puneite manner, which she has a bit trouble understanding due to the same language being spoken differently in two major cities of Maharashtra.
+After reaching the location, Ms. Mumbai is surprised to find the door locked, and checks the neighbouring houses to get Hridaymardam's whereabouts, only to be turned away rudely by his neighbors.
+Ms. Mumbai is unable to contact Hridaymardam as her mobile phone has run out of battery, so she contacts her sister in Mumbai via public telephone to inform her about his non-availability.
+At this point, Ms. Mumbai bumps into Mr. Pune again.
+The two of them instantly argue, but end up bonding over each other's attachment for their native cities.
+She shares her experience at Hridaymardam's residence with his neighbour, commenting that people from Mumbai should learn "how to insult" from Pune locals.
+As a result, Mr. Pune gets defensive about his city, stating that an "ideal homemaker" in Pune is busy in the home, so she would naturally turn a stranger at her door away.
+Ms. Mumbai proceeds to request Mr. Pune for directions to the nearest coffee shop.
+He instead takes her for a ride on his scooter, to which she agrees, only to avoid the hassle of searching for an address and missing him again.

-At this point, Ms. Mumbai meets Mr. Pune for the second time, when he arrives at the same shop with one of the boys playing cricket with him to purchase a tennis ball, and their general argument to show each other's attachment for their native brings them together.
-Ms. Mumbai tells her experience at Hridaymardams residence and makes a remark over the neighbouring woman's behaviour as "We should learn how to insult someone from the people in Pune.", causing Mr. Pune to go defensive with his city by stating "This is the busy time for women who work in the house, at least in our Pune, so it is natural to insult someone who appears on your door at a time like this."
-Ms. Mumbai then asks Mr. Pune directions to the nearest coffee shop, and he offers her courtesy by instead taking her for a ride on his scooter during the day time.
-Being new in the town, Ms. Mumbai agrees only to save the hassle of both searching for an address and missing it again, and they end up having coffee together.
-In the coffee shop, the two debate about their respective hometowns and constantly try to boast about their own city.
-Ms. Mumbai also tells Mr. Pune that she has come to meet Hridaymardam only on the insistence of her mother and that she herself does not trust this "marriage institution".